-In all cases we will ensure that we work with you to agree your needs and, if you are eligible for support, we will tell you what your support budget is.
+In all cases we will ensure that we work with you to agree your needs and, if you are eligible for support, we will tell you what your personal budget is.
 You have the legal right to manage this budget and buy the services you need yourself.

 What is an assessment?